animuslabs/boid-rewards-distribution-contract/README.md

 The *initcontract* action initializes or resets the contract state:
 - Authorization: Requires the contract's authority to execute.
 - Validation: Ensures valid cycle lengths and start time.
-- Cleanup: Clears all existing tables (global state, game configs, player stats, stats history, reward configs).
+- Cleanup: Clears all existing tables (global state, game configs, game records, stats history, reward configs).
 - State Setup: Initializes the contract with cycle 1, specified start time and cycle lengths.
 - Event Emission: Notifies external systems about the initialization.